 Comfy Commuter makes other travel products including a travel cape and blanket, sleep mask, and a comfy basics pillow.

-The Comfy Commuter Original Travel Pillow initially reminded me a lot of the Cabeau Evolution Pillow.
-They both offer the ability to connect and adjust the end of the neck pillow for added neck support and both provide a little pocket to put your phone or other items.
+The Comfy Commuter Original Travel Pillow initially reminded me of the Cabeau Evolution Pillow because they both offer the ability to connect and adjust the end of the neck pillow for added neck support and both provide a little pocket to put your phone or other items.